+Do you frequently find yourself staring skyward on starry nights?
 Are you fascinated by the physics of our universe?
-Do you frequently find yourself staring skyward on starry nights?
 A minor in astrophysics brings together your interests in the mechanical, electromagnetic, thermodynamic, quantum, and relativistic properties of galaxies, stars, and planets.
-Students opting to enroll in this minor will be well versed in astronomical and astrophysical principles, and can choose to focus their studies in remote sensing, optics, statics, or atmospheric physics—depending on the selected elective courses.
+Students who enroll in this minor will be well versed in astronomical and astrophysical principles, and can choose to focus their studies in remote sensing, optics, statics, or atmospheric physics—depending on the selected elective courses.

-Take part in the nanoscale revolution.
-Nanotechnology is a rapidly developing field that seeks to understand, control, and exploit the novel physical properties displayed by matter at the nanoscale, or at dimensions between approximately 1 and 100 nanometers (for example, a DNA strand is 2.5 nanometers in diameter).
+Galileo wrote that physicists “measure what can be measured, and make measurable what cannot be measured.”
+The rapidly developing field of nanotechnology seeks to understand, control, and exploit the novel physical properties displayed by matter at the nanoscale, or at dimensions between approximately 1 and 100 nanometers (for example, a DNA strand is 2.5 nanometers in diameter).
 Nanotechnology applications—such as drug-delivery and water-filtration techniques, nanofilms, and carbon nanotubes—are highly interdisciplinary and include virtually all fields of engineering and the natural sciences.
-This minor (IMNT) will give you the necessary multidisciplinary background in physics, chemistry, biology, instrumentation, and application-specific areas.
+With a minor in nanoscale sciences and engineering, students will play a part in the nanoscale revolution.
+This minor will give you the necessary multidisciplinary background in physics, chemistry, biology, instrumentation, and application-specific areas.